 VWG is not anything too freaky, its basically washed flour, all the starch gone, just the elastic gluten left which can be made into a dough and taken in so many directions, all with a very distinct, full, you could say chewy (in a good way) texture.
 Vital Wheat Gluten makes Seitan.
 Have you tried it?

 It has been used for ages in South East Asia for example to make things that look like meat but ain’t meat.
 This was done, mainly in Buddhist countries, because people wanted something like meat, but wanted to stick to, or once a month try out, a more peaceful diet.
 In Vietnam especially, I have tried some things that are very strange indeed.
 Chicken wings, with skin on, which are made of VWG!
-Now that is freaky!!
+That was freaky!!

-I normally make double this batch, they freeze well and are so versatile that they don’t hang around for long.
-They make a great sausage sandwich, with HP sauce of course!
-I like these because they’re a bit lighter in texture than some vegan sausages.
+These will make a great sausage sandwich, with HP sauce of course!
+I like them because they’re a bit lighter in texture than some vegan sausages.

 Enjoy and feel free to share this recipe far and wide!